-- If a newly admitted student has taken one or more graduate courses at another institution whose content appears to be equivalent to one or more of the Department's core courses, they may request a waiver for the course(s) in question.
-In most cases, students may not obtain more than 3 core course waivers (i.e., a minimum of 4 core courses must be taken within the department).
-The procedure to be followed when seeking a waiver for any core course is as follows: - 1.
-Discuss the possibility of obtaining a course waiver with your Faculty Supervisor or Program Director, and determine the advantages and disadvantages of excluding a core course from your course schedule. - 2.
-If it is determined that a waiver is desirable, obtain a Request for Waiver of Core Course form (found online) and list the course(s) in question and state the reasons for the requested waiver. - 3.
-Initiate contact with the faculty member who is scheduled to teach the course.
-This faculty member has the primary authority to waive the course requirement and to recommend a substitute where appropriate. - 4.
-The instructor determines the appropriateness of a waiver by employing one of 3 options: - a.
+- If a newly admitted student has taken one or more graduate courses at another institution whose content appears to be equivalent to one or more of their required courses, they may request a waiver for the course(s) in question.
+In most cases, students may not obtain more than 3 course waivers.
+The procedure to be followed when seeking a waiver for any course is as follows: - 1.
+The student meets with their respective Division Director to determine the advantages and disadvantages of waiving a required course.
+If it is determined that a waiver is desirable, the student obtains a Request for Waiver of Core Course form, lists the course(s) in question, and states the reasons for the requested waiver. - 2.
+The student meets with the faculty member who is scheduled to teach the required course.
+This faculty member determines whether the course was reasonably rigorous and had similar content, and they have the primary authority to waive the course requirement and to recommend a substitute where appropriate.
+The appropriateness of a waiver is determined by one of 3 options: - a.
 Assessing the student's knowledge by interviewing the student and examining the course syllabus, text, written reports and other materials associated with the previously taken course. - b.
-Constructing, administering, and scoring a specially designed examination to assess the student's knowledge of the course's content area.
+Constructing, administering, and scoring a specially designed examination to assess the student's knowledge of the course's content area. - c.
+Allowing the student to take the regularly scheduled exam(s) for the course without registering for it and grading the exam(s) using the same criteria as employed with other class members.

-- c.
-Allowing the student to take the regularly scheduled exam(s) for the course without registering for it and grading the exam(s) using the same criteria as employed with other class members. - 5.
-The particular option chosen for any student is at the full discretion of the instructor making the decision.
-The instructor informs the student of their decision and forwards the completed waiver form (indicating approval or denial) to the student's Program Director. - 6.
-The Program Director forwards the waiver form together with any comments to the Department Chairman. - 7.
-The Chairman approves or denies the waiver, informs the student, and records the final decision in the student's Department file.
+- 3. The particular option chosen for any student is at the full discretion of the instructor making the decision.
+The instructor informs the student of their decision and forwards the completed waiver form (indicating approval or denial) to the student's Division Director.
+This waiver form is then forwarded to the Department's Associate Chair (Dr. Maria Llabre). - 4.
+The Department Associate Chair approves or denies the waiver, informs the student, and records the final decision in the student's Department file.